 There was also some information that we felt would be better presented as through an accordion interface.
 This led me to explore a number of Drupal modules that provided accordion functionality, but I just couldn’t find one that fit our requirements nicely.
 I decided, maybe it’d be easier to write my own accordion.

-The first jQuery learning resource I tried was Try jQuery by Code School.
-It was very good, and took me through all the basics of jQuery but somehow it didn’t stick.
 In retrospect, I realised that I needed to use what I learned on an actual project before I could really wrap my head around it.
 This was a good opportunity for me to finally understand this jQuery thing.
 This post covers my adventures in accordion creation.

 The layout was redesigned so call-to-actions were clearly displayed in a sidebar on the right.
 We also added secondary navigation links on a left sidebar so users could navigate the section more easily.